An arrhythmia, or dysrhythmia, is an irregular heartbeat or abnormal heart rhythm. Arrhythmias can cause the heart to pump less effectively.

 - Implantable cardioverter defibrillator (ICD) — a small, surgically implanted device that monitors and corrects dangerous heart rhythms to prevent cardiac arrest

-- Surgical CryoMaze and maze procedures –open-heart and minimally invasive surgeries that restore normal heart rhythm
+- Surgical maze procedures — open-heart and minimally invasive surgeries that restore normal heart rhythm

 Learn more about treating arrhythmias.

-Physicians at the Heart and Vascular Center conduct and participate in local and national research studies and clinical trials related to arrhythmia and other heart and vascular conditions.
+Our heart and vascular physicians conduct and participate in local and national research studies and clinical trials related to arrhythmia and other heart and vascular conditions.
 See our complete list of clinical research related to heart and vascular disease.

 Expert Care for All Types of Arrhythmia Conditions

 There are many types of arrhythmias and disorders related to arrhythmias, so careful diagnosis and treatment planning is required.
-Whether atrial fibrillation, ventricular tachycardia (VT), paroxysmal supraventricular tachycardia (PSVT) or other dysrhythmia, the Arrhythmia Program electrophysiologists and other physician specialists at Froedtert & the Medical College of Wisconsin have the expertise to meet each patient’s care needs.
+Whether atrial fibrillation, ventricular tachycardia (VT), paroxysmal supraventricular tachycardia (PSVT) or other dysrhythmia, our Arrhythmia Program electrophysiologists and other physician specialists have the expertise to meet each patient’s care needs.
 Learn more about arrhythmia conditions.